spendyaala/aws-redis-feast-featurestore/README.md

 aws redshift-data get-statement-result --id [SET YOUR STATEMENT ID HERE]
 ```

+10. Its to deply Redis Enterprise Cloud on AWS, by going to the web application portal: https://app.redislabs.com/#/

-10. Lets create a Python virtual environment.
+11. Lets create a Python virtual environment.
 We will install all python dependencies within this virtual environment.

 ```
 python3 -m venv redis-aws-feast.venv